CSchoel/arbitrary-but-fixed/_drafts/junit-for-students.md

 You should avoid cases where an error in one method can result in the failure of the test for another method.
 This is of course not always possible or sensible.
 If your students write a data structure with getters and setters for internal variables, these methods will probably be called in most unit tests.
-For other methods, however, it will probably often be possible to avoid unnecessary dependencies by restricting oneself to use only this basic functionality of the class that is being tested.
+For other methods, however, it will probably often be possible to avoid unnecessary dependencies by restricting oneself to use only the basic functionality of the class that is being tested.

 ## Conclusion

 I think this article has shown both the good and the damage that unit tests can do in an educational setting.
 As always it is all about the context and more specifically about the quality of the feedback that you provide to your students.
 If done wrong, unit tests are annoying and unfair.
-If done right, unit tests can almost serve as a personal mentor that helps you to understand a problem, nudges you in the right direction and reassures you that your solution really is correct.
+If done right, unit tests can almost serve as a personal mentor that helps students to understand a problem, nudges them in the right direction and reassures them that their solution really is correct.